 Along with the configuration of these parameters, another optimization can help with such a behavior in the HA SSO stack.
 For physical appliance, hardware allows to connect a chassis to another usually using a single wire.
 In a virtual environment, the interconnection of the RP port for each chassis must be made by a virtual switch (vSwitch), which can once again introduce latency compared to physical connections.
 Using a dedicated vSwitch to create the RP link is another optimization that can prevent HA keepalives lost due to latency.
 This is also documented in the Cisco Catalyst 9800-CL Wireless Controller for Cloud Deployment Guide.
 Therefore, the best is to use a dedicated vSwitch for RP link between the 9800-CL VMs and make sure no other traffic interferes with it.

 When a switchover occurs in a HA SSO stack, the newly active chassis uses the gratuitous ARP (GARP) mechanism to update the MAC to IP mapping in the network and make sure it receives traffic dedicated to the controller.
-In particular, the chassis send GARP to become the new “owner” of the WMI and make sure CAPWAP traffic reach the proper chassis.
+In particular, the chassis send GARP to become the new owner of the WMI and make sure CAPWAP traffic reach the proper chassis.

 The chassis becoming active is actually not sending one single GARP, but a burst of them in order to make sure any device in the network updates its IP to MAC mapping.
-This burst can overwhelms the ARP learning feature of ACI and thus, when ACI is used, it is recommended to reduce this burst as much as possible from the Catalyst 9800 configuration.
+This burst can overwhelm the ARP learning feature of ACI and thus, when ACI is used, it is recommended to reduce this burst as much as possible from the Catalyst 9800 configuration.

 From CLI: